-The Faculty of Medicine of McGill University conducts a thorough, multi-criteria evaluation of applications to its programs.
-We attend to each candidate's academic and non-academic achievements.
+The Faculty of Medicine and Health Sciences of McGill University conducts a thorough, multi-criteria evaluation of applications to its programs.
+We attend to each candidate’s academic and non-academic achievements.
 Screening and selection processes are continually scrutinized, in an effort to ensure transparency and fairness to all candidates.

 We aim to select students with the greatest potential to meet the demands of our curriculum; to contribute meaningfully to the learning environment and to provide outstanding health care to the public we serve.